dm3-org/dm3/packages/billboard-widget/README.md

 Config for the billboard message fetching part:

 -   `mockedApi`: A boolean flag indicating whether to use a mocked version of the client API.
 Useful for testing or when a client is not available.
+The default value is true.

 -   `billboardId`: A string identifier for the billboard.